-In addition to its lack of residents, the region is unknown to even the staunchest of Italophiles, meaning that the number of national and international tourists who flock to the area each year is very low – meaning you get ample opportunity to practice your Italian.
+In addition to its lack of residents, the region is unknown even to many Italophiles, meaning that the number of national and international tourists who flock to the area each year is very low.
+Plenty of opportunity to practice your Italian!

 The ancient ruins at Saepinum.
 Photo: Columbale/Flickr

-Like anywhere else in Italy, the region is steeped in history which stretches as far back as the Samnites – a pre-Roman civilization which lived in the area.
+Like the rest of the country, the area is steeped in history which stretches as far back as the Samnites – a pre-Roman civilization which lived in the area.

 The beguiling archaeological remains of Saepinum, a Samnite settlement which was later conquered by the Romans, are as good as anything you're likely to find outside of Rome and Pompeii.

-Unlike Rome and Pompeii, however, Saepinum's ancient shops, forum and bath house can all be enjoyed without getting stuck in a sweaty throng of tourists.
+Even better, unlike Rome and Pompeii, Saepinum's ancient shops, forum and bath house can all be enjoyed without getting stuck in a sweaty throng of tourists.

 Further insight can be gained on the region's history at Campobasso's Museo Sanitico – which houses scores of noteworthy finds made nearby, including the grizzly remains of a Longobard tomb showing a warrior buried with his horse.